MichaelKND/SnooSearch/README.md

 ##What is SnooSearch?
 SnooSearch is a program that takes in information about posts from a particular subreddit and displays information about each post.
 Metadata includes:

-   -Post title
+   - Post title

-   -Post author
+   - Post author

-   -Post date
+   - Post date

-   -Post vote ratio
+   - Post vote ratio

-   -Number of comments on the post
+   - Number of comments on the post

-   -Post score
+   - Post score

-   -If the post was edited or not
+   - If the post was edited or not

-   -URL directly to the post.
+   - URL directly to the post.

 •	What is “the data”?
 For the purposes of this class, a subset of 50 posts were pulled as a dataset from the top posts of the subreddit /r/learnpython on September 30th, 2020.
 This allows for easier assert statements and a constant dataset.
 Information collected is comprised only of the above listed metadata, and all information is publicly available by visiting the /r/learnpython subreddit and sorting for the “top” posts.